gregwjacobs/ElasticSuricata/README.md

 * Copy template to templates folder - for example  `/etc/logstash/templates/suricata_template.json`
 * Copy logstash configution to conf.d folder - for example `/etc/logstash/conf.d/logstash_suricata_eve.conf`

+## Kibana Assets / Dashboards

+You can 'import' the provided `kibana_export.json` file into Kibana to gain two working dashboards and various visualizations in each.
+Its nothing fancy but allows to start tinkering further on your own.
+Works with Kibana 6.x as of this posting.

 ## Replica and Shards

 * Note that the profiled mapping templae sets replica count to 0 and shards to 1.
 This is ideal for a home lab using a single elasticsearch node.
 But you will want to adjust to suit any production or larger scale cluster / data footprint.